-Next click on „Create Google ad”.
+Next, click on „Create ad.”

-Step 3.
+Step 4.
 Naming your ad

 Note: If you don’t already have a Google Ads account setup, you’ll need to create one.
 We explain this quick process in our Help section.

-Step 4.
+Step 5.
 Providing the ad content

-a) be credible, that is, describe exactly what the person will see after clicking the link.
+- Be credible – that is, describe exactly what the person will see after clicking the link.
 So, when advertising Labrador food, you should both write about it in the ad content and provide a link to the exact page where our range of food for this breed of dog is presented.

 It’s a good idea to read Google’s short advertising rules before creating your ad.

-Step 5.
+Step 6.
 Choosing your target audience

 The next step is to define the locations and languages of the customers you want to show your ads to: